BenRamo06/PySpark/README.md

 Reference: https://www.sicara.ai/blog/2017-05-02-get-started-pyspark-jupyter-notebook-3-minutes

-### 3. Apache Spark
+### 3. What is Apache Spark?

-Spark is a framework with distributed processing in memory (More faster).
-Spark contains modules to process ML, Streaming and Batchs.
+Spark is a data processing engine for big data sets.
+Like Hadoop, Spark splits up large tasks across different nodes.
+However, it tends to perform faster than Hadoop and it uses random access memory (RAM) to cache and process data instead of a file system

+The Spark ecosystem consists of five primary modules:

+* Spark Core: Underlying execution engine that schedules and dispatches tasks and coordinates input and output (I/O) operations.
+* Spark SQL: Gathers information about structured data to enable users to optimize structured data processing.
+* Spark Streaming and Structured Streaming: Both add stream processing capabilities.
+Spark Streaming takes data from different streaming sources and divides it into micro-batches for a continuous stream.
+Structured Streaming, built on Spark SQL, reduces latency and simplifies programming.
+* Machine Learning Library (MLlib): A set of machine learning algorithms for scalability plus tools for feature selection and building ML pipelines.
+The primary API for MLlib is DataFrames, which provides uniformity across different programming languages like Java, Scala and Python.
+* GraphX: User-friendly computation engine that enables interactive building, modification and analysis of scalable, graph-structured data.

+We can use PySpark multiple language like to: Java, Scala, Python and R

-Hadoop is a framework with distributed processing in disk (HDFS + Map Reduce)
+**note**: Hadoop is a framework with distributed processing in disk (HDFS + Map Reduce)
           Hadoop is more useful with Batch data

-We can use PySpark multiple language like to: Java, Scala, Python and R

 <p align="center">
   <img src="https://github.com/BenRamo06/PySpark/blob/master/images/ems5cAs.png">
 </p>